 Players are more receptive to requests for autographs after they have completed their round, so don’t interrupt them before or during their round.
 A good place to catch them is at the practice area, as most players will return there after they play their round.

 Concession stands are located throughout the tournament grounds.
-For lunch or dinner, visit the Fry’s or Coca-Cola Food Courts.
+For lunch or dinner, visit the Fan Zone.
 Souvenirs are located at the TPC Merchandise Tents, near the 1st tee and the main entrance.

-A list of who is playing in the 2015 Waste Management Phoenix Open will be available in early January and will continually update through tournament week.
-Check back at WMPhoenixopen.com for the latest information.
+CLICK HERE to see the list of who is playing in the 2019 Waste Management Phoenix Open.
+The field will continually be updated through tournament week.

 Daily pairings will be published in the daily newspaper sports sections and will also be posted on the PGATour.com website.
 Thursday and Friday pairings are determined before the tournament starts, with each golfer playing one day in the morning and the other day in the afternoon.
 Saturday and Sunday pairings are based on a player’s score, with the leaders teeing off last.
 Free daily pairing sheets will also be available at the tournament.

-Yes, the 2015 Waste Management Phoenix Open will be broadcast nationally on television on The Golf Channel (Thursday and Friday) and NBC (Saturday and Sunday) – check local listings for broadcast times in your area.
+Yes, the 2020 Waste Management Phoenix Open will be broadcast nationally on television on GOLF (Thursday and Friday) and GOLF / CBS (Saturday and Sunday).
 In addition, the Waste Management Phoenix Open will also be broadcast on Sirius/XM Satellite Radio (Thursday — Sunday).

 Collapsible chairs, without chair bags are permitted.

 Click Here for a list of hotels and resorts near TPC Scottsdale.

 Visit the Experience Scottsdale website for a complete list of transportation options.